gatopeluo/clair/Documentation/tigonza_fork.md

-## USAGE
+## Usage

-This version of clair functions just the same as the original of the same version would, with the exception of the added possibility of having another "image format".
+This version of clair's API functions just the same as the [original  of the same version](https://github.com/tigonza/clair/Documentation/api_v1.md) would, with the exception of the added possibility of having another "image format".
 This refering to the .simg archiving standard for singularity.

-A simple example of a POST query that pushes a singularity-hub image to clair would be:
+A simple example of the body of a POST query that pushes a singularity-hub image to clair would be:

 ```json
 {"Layer":{